swentel/indieweb/README.md

 Microformats are extensions to HTML for marking up people, organizations, events, locations, blog posts, products, reviews, resumes, recipes etc. Sites use microformats to publish a standard API that is consumed and used by search engines, aggregators, and other tools.
 See https://indieweb.org/microformats for more info.
 You will want to enable this if you want to publish.
+Also read https://brid.gy/about#microformats for details how Bridgy decides what to publish if you are using that service.

+Your homepage should contain a h-card entry.
+This module does not expose this for you.
+An example:
+<p class="h-card">My name is <a class="u-url p-name" rel="me" href="http://example.com">Your name</a>

 Classes added for publication (or other functionality).

 - h-entry: added on node wrapper, see indieweb_preprocess_node().
+- dt-published, u-url and p-name in node metadata, see indieweb_preprocess_node().
 - e-content: added on default body field, see indieweb_preprocess_field().
 - u-photo: added on image styles, indieweb_preprocess_image_style().
 - p-summary: see indieweb_preprocess_field().